 Other Fun Stuff!

-Ocala Health Events › A diabetes support group will be held December 6.
-A seminar discussing fall prevention will take place on December 8, and a spiritual wellness discussion will be held on December 13.
+Ocala Health Events › A diabetes support group will be held November 7 as well as a VA benefits seminar followed by a veteran reception and recognition event.
+A healthy living seminar will be held November 16 and a back pain workshop will take place November 14.
 All programs will be held at the Senior Wellness Community Center in Ocala.
 Advanced registration is required. ocalahealthsystem.com or (800) 530-1188.